adobe/aepsdk-core-ios/Documentation/ThirdParties/Customers.md

 # Third Party Extension Support for Customers

 All existing third party extensions are compatible with the AEP Swift SDK.
-Customers who are using thidr party extensions will need to use the backwards compatiblity layer and update how extensions are registered.
-This document will walk though the steps to get setup using third party extensions in the AEP Swift SDK.
+Using third-party extensions will need to use the backward compatibility layer and update how extensions are registered.
+This document will walk through the steps to get setup using third party extensions in the AEP Swift SDK.

 ## Quick Setup